 • Student will receive a 10 day out-of-school suspension.
-Student will be allowed to return to school after a minimum of 1 day of out-of-school suspension pending a negative drug test submitted to Student Affairs.
+Student will be allowed to return to school after a minimum of 3 days of out-of-school suspension pending a negative drug test submitted to Student Affairs within 24 hours of the incident.
 If the drug test is positive or the student refuses to take a test, then 5 days may be rescinded if student is enrolled in an adolescent certified drug rehabilitation/educational program.
 A notice of enrollment must be given to Student Affairs on the companies official letterhead to have days rescinded.
 Rescinding of suspensions are only offered to first time offenders.
-Maximum penalty is expulsion from Leon County Schools and recommendation for prosecution.
+Maximum penalty is expulsion from Leon County Schools and recommendation to the Leon County Sheriff's Office (LCSO) for prosecution.
+Out of school suspensions will result in the immediate revocation of on campus parking for the remainder of the school year.